NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 B: Even without that (and this I think is my more controversial take), it implies that at some stage the extremes of viewers' parasocial tendencies are the fault of the content creator, and I would argue that at worst there is a certain mutual responsibility.
 There is, I will admit, a very blurred line between exploiting and encouraging parasocial behaviour, but for me at least it's hard to hold the creator responsible for unspoken assumptions made by their audience.
 Maybe this is all very death-of-the-author, but once the content is out there, people experiencing it will end up with their own takes.

+----- __478.3__ -----2022-05-30 19:11:19+08:00:

+Sure, I think your take is a perfectly valid one.
+And indeed /u/adaarable's too.
+We're coming at this from quite distinct first principles about the relationship between creators and audience, and that is leading us to quite evidently irreconcilable conclusions.

 ### 479: [can somone help me with finding a good source?](https://old.reddit.com/r/AskHistorians/comments/v0dp9d/can_somone_help_me_with_finding_a_good_source/), submitted on 2022-05-29 23:36:05+08:00.

 ----- __479.1__ -----2022-05-30 02:54:43+08:00: